boombatower/docker-opensuse/README.md

     FROM boombatower/opensuse:13.1

-Following the [recommendation of the official image creators](https://news.opensuse.org/2014/08/07/official-docker-containers/) `zypper` has been configured to automatically import repository gpg keys so new repositories can be added easily.
+Following the [recommendation of the official image creators](https://news.opensuse.org/2014/08/07/official-docker-containers/) `zypper refresh` was invoked with the option to import gpg keys so further `zypper` commands such as package installation should work nicely.

 docker registry
 ---------------